 The Bottom Line#

-Athens offers far more than ruins.
-Yes, see the Acropolis — it’s genuinely worth the hype.
-But also wander neighborhoods, eat incredible food, watch sunset from a rooftop, and discover why Athens has captivated travelers for millennia.
+Athens has far more going on than ancient ruins, as incredible as those ruins are.
+See the Acropolis — it genuinely lives up to the hype.
+But also get lost in neighborhoods, eat souvlaki at midnight, watch sunset from a rooftop with a drink in hand, and discover why this city has captivated travelers for a few thousand years and counting.

 Need help planning?
 Check out our 3-day Athens itinerary and day trip guide.